 The service is currently run by a professionally trained psychologist who has worked as a psychologist both here and abroad.
 She is used to working with people with a wide range of personal issues and from a range of different cultures/backgrounds.

-On the South Campus the Counsellor is located in Room A124 go down the corridor opposite the student canteen in the last door on the left and the Counsellorâ¿¿s office is the second door on the right, beside the Access Officerâ¿¿s room.
-The Counsellor has designated days each week to work on each campus.
-If in doubt please check with the Counsellor/Student Services main office.
+On the South Campus the Counsellor is located in Room A124 - go down the corridor opposite the student canteen, last door on the left and the Counsellor's office is the second door on the right, beside the Access Officer's room.

 What will happen?

 Once you make contact with the main office / counsellor an appointment will be made for you to see the counsellor for an initial appointment.
 At this appointment with the Counsellor, you will need to discuss your concerns/worries.
 You will then decide with the Counsellor what the best course of action needs to be for your circumstances.
 Some students need one or two sessions and others can need more.
 It really depends on what is happening for you at that time and the nature of the problem.

 Call in to the student support services office which is located in the U BLOCK